Adult Protective Services (APS)

 abuse that occur at State Developmental Centers.

-These services are available to any elder or dependent adult regardless of income.
+These services are available free to any elder or dependent adult regardless of income.

 - Services are available to any person, regardless of income.